Nosto/wiki-docs/guides/console-commands.md

 # Console Commands

 It is possible to use a console command to reconnect or remove the account.
 This process can be handy when your deployments are automated.
+From `7.6.0` it is also possible to clear Nosto message queues with a console command.
+This might be helpful in debugging.

 ![3.0.0](https://img.shields.io/badge/nosto-3.0.0-green.svg)

-## Getting tokens from the Nosto Admin Panel.
+### Getting tokens from the Nosto Admin Panel.

 Log-in into [Nosto Admin](https://my.nosto.com) with your already existing account, select the store you want to reconnect and head to `Settings -> Authentication Tokens`.
  To obtain the tokens, just hit the decrypt button. ![cropper](https://user-images.githubusercontent.com/2778820/44570846-cf96f300-a787-11e8-952e-0fc1950ea77e.png)

-## Getting Store View Scope Code From Magento's Backend
+### Getting Store View Scope Code From Magento's Backend

 Since you need a different Nosto account for each store view, you need to get the store scope code.
 You can find in: `Stores -> All stores`